UN Council Set To Adopt Afghanistan Resolution, But No safe Zone - UrduPoint

 "This resolution is not an operational aspect.
 It's much more on principles, key political messages and warnings," a UN diplomat told reporters.

+"The resolution does at least send a political signal to the Taliban about the need to keep the airport open and help the UN deliver aid."
+The text calls for the Taliban to allow for "full, safe, and unhindered access" for the United Nations and other agencies to provide humanitarian assistance.

+It also "reaffirms the importance" of upholding human rights, including of children, women and minorities and encourages all parties to seek an inclusive, negotiated political settlement with the "full, equal and meaningful representation of women."
+The Council is expected to vote at 3:00 pm (1900 GMT).

-The resolution comes as international efforts to airlift foreign nationals and vulnerable Afghans out of the country come to an end.
+The resolution comes as international efforts to airlift foreign nationals and vulnerable Afghans out of the country come to an end after the Taliban swept back into power on August 15, with the United States withdrawing from the country after 20 years.

-France ended its evacuation efforts on Friday and the United Kingdom followed suit on Saturday.
+France ended its evacuation efforts on Friday and Britain followed suit on Saturday.

 US troops have been scrambling in dangerous and chaotic conditions to complete a massive evacuation operation from the Kabul airport by a Tuesday deadline.